jaimetur/PhotoMigrator/help/4-google-takeout.md

   - 4.4. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates. (`default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders'`)</span>
   - 4.5. 🔢 Calculate statistics of your Final processed Media Library and compare it with your original Takeout statistics.
   - 4.6. 📁 Organize your assets in a year/month structure for a better organization. `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
-         - Can customize it using flags: `'-gafs, --google-albums-folders-structure' and '-gnas, --google-no-albums-folders-structure'`
+         - Can be customized using the flags: `'-gafs, --google-albums-folders-structure' and '-gnas, --google-no-albums-folders-structure'`
   - 4.7. 👥 <span style="color:grey">Detect and remove duplicates. `(default=disabled.
 Can be enabled using flag '-grdf, --google-remove-duplicates-files')`</span>
   - 4.8. 🧹 Remove empty folders.
   - 4.9. 🔢 Count Albums.